SVH35/GetTissueThickness/README.md

 * [Triangle/Ray Intersection](https://nl.mathworks.com/matlabcentral/fileexchange/33073-triangle-ray-intersection)

 ## Overview of the pipeline
+To run the pipeline, download the [code](/Code).
 This section provides a short overview of the pipeline, a more in-depth discussion of the underlying methods can be found in the accompanying publication.

 ### 0. Generate high-quality head models from MR images
 Given that finite element head meshes are required, an algoritm capable of creating these head meshes based on T1w and T2w magnetic resonance image scans is required before being able to use GTT.
 We recommend [SimNIBS headreco](https://simnibs.github.io/simnibs/build/html/documentation/command_line/headreco.html).